The-Back-Room/The-Back-Room.github.io/docs/windows-themes/gaming/once-human.md

 {: .important }
 > {: .opaque }
 > {: .info }
 > ℹ️ This theme is designed for Windows 10 and 11.
 It includes wallpapers, color schemes, and sounds inspired by the popular video game Once Human.
-All content is sourced from the game and is intended for personal use only.
+All content is sourced from various artists and is intended for personal use only.

 ---